-NOTE 1 - BASIS OF ACCOUNTING - The Schedule of Expenditures of Federal Awards is prepared on the modified accrual basis of accounting.
+NOTE 1-BASIS OF ACCOUNTING

+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the district's financial statements.
+The district uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
+District records should be consulted to determine amounts expended or matched from non-federal sources.

+NOTE 2-PROGRAM COSTS/MATCHING CONTRIBUTIONS

-District records should be consulted to determine the amounts expected or matched from non-federal sources NOTE 2 - PROGRAM COSTS/MATCHING CONTRIBUTION - The amounts shown as current year expenses represent only the federal grant portion of the program costs.
+The amounts shown as current year expenses represent only the federal grant portion of the program costs.
 Entire program costs, including the district's local matching share, may be more than shown.
-Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following, as applicable, either the cost principles in the OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

+NOTE 3-NONCASH AWARDS

-NOTE 3 - NONCASH AWARDS - The amount of commodities reported on the schedule is the value of commodities distributed to the district during the current year and priced as prescribed by the Office of the Superintendent of Public Instruction.
+The amount of commodities reported on the schedule is the value of commodities distributed by the district during the current year and priced as prescribed by the Office of the Superintendent of Public Instruction.

+NOTE 4-SCHOOLWIDE PROGRAMS

-NOTE 4 - SCHOOLWIDE PROGRAMS - The District operates a "schoolwide program" in five elementary buildings.
+The district operates a "schoolwide program" in five elementary buildings.
 Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program funds were expended by the district in its schoolwide programs: Title I (84.010) of \$621,548.
+The following federal program amounts were expended by the district in its schoolwide program: Title I (84.010) \$750,854.